kostareg/tachyon/docs/architecture/readme.md

 # Architecture documentation

+In this directory, I outline a few key "architectural" ideas around Tachyon.
+Some of these documents are meant as explanations to the concepts that are key to Tachyon, like `pipeline/readme.md`).
+Some are meant as a sort of walk-through of how I tackled some problem in Tachyon (such as `optimizations/lexer.md`).
+I hope that these documents will give the reader a better understanding of what has been going through my mind as I write this code.

+In addition, code itself is documented inline, so you can find some unique insights into implementation details there, too.

 ## Definitions

+These definitions aim to disambiguate the concepts mentioned in other documents in this directory.
+The definitions here are intended for the purposes of Tachyon only.

 <!-- definitions are sorted in alphabetical order -->

 ### <type of> Pipeline

-A <type of> Pipeline is a sequence of steps that results in the manipulation of data.
+A <type of> Pipeline is a sequence of steps in Tachyon that results in the manipulation of data with the goal of eventually executing user intent.

-These definitions are intended for the purposes of this document only.

 ### Bytecode